HuxleyKendell/AutoRodent/README.md

 ```

 ## Use Flyway Desktop
-You can now fully utilize Flyway Desktop for database migrations.
+You can now fully utilize Flyway Desktop for database changes and deployments.

 ## CI/CD Integration
 For CI/CD integration, import your GitHub repo into Azure DevOps.
 The YAML file inside the project folder should work automatically.
-Often with YAML, it may need some tweaking and variables; all is explained inside the repository.
+Often with YAML, it may need some tweaking and variables; all is explained inside the repository and YAML files.

 ## Additional Resources
 An exercise book is included in the repository to help guide learning and further understanding.